CesarGarza55/OpenLauncher/README.md

 # OpenLauncher

-OpenLauncher is an open-source Minecraft launcher developed in Python using CustomTkinter and the minecraft_launcher_lib library.
+OpenLauncher is an open-source Minecraft launcher developed in Python using Tkinter and the minecraft_launcher_lib library.

 (For the moment only designed for Windows and Linux)